rperper/lsnode/README.md

 Thus a prequel script: `nvm_lsnode.bash` is provided which will:
    - Properly source the NVM environment.
-The required environment variable `NVM_DIR` must be specified in the *External App*, *Environment* definition.
+The required environment variable `NVM_DIR` must be specified in the Litespeed *External App*, *Environment* definition.
    - Using the required environment variable `LSNODE_NVM_VERSION`, again specified in the *External App*, *Environment* definition, run the NVM to setup for executing the specified version of node.
+This value is passed to NVM so it can be in any format NVM can process (v4, 4, 8.1, etc.)
    - Run the `lsnode.js` script to execute the process specified above.

-As a prerequisite to using this script, you must install NVM and using NVM install the version of node you wish to use.
+As a prerequisite to using this script, NVM must be installed and using NVM install the version of node to be used.
 Once the prerequites are done, Litespeed can be configured as described below.